-Standard 20a: Multi-tenant buildings shall submit a sign plan to the Planning Department that designates the style and design of all signs on the building.
+Standard 21a: Multi-tenant buildings should submit a sign plan to the Department of City Planning that designates the style and design of all signs on the building.
 Sign plans should establish rules of placement and size.

-Standard 20b: Signs on a multi-tenant building shall be placed at the same uniform elevation to create visual continuity.
+Standard 21b: Signs on a multi-tenant building should be placed at the same uniform elevation to create visual continuity.